-and because but contrary to if before then besides when even though as well as also although despite while however nevertheless

-- 5. Find the opposites of the words given below from Einstein's letter.

-- (a) impossible\\\\\

-- (b) fail\\\\\

-- (c) peace\\\\

-- (d) absence\\\\

-- (e) enemy\\\\

-- 6. In the context of Gandhi's response to Einstein's letter, 'finds favour in your sight' means:

-- (a) satisfied you

-- (b) delighted you

-- (c) appreciated by you

-- (d) not accepted by you
+3. Why does Einstein want Gandhi's example to go beyond India?
+4. You have read the chapter and the exchange of letters between A. Einstein and M. K. Gandhi.
+What similarities do you find in the ideas of both the personalities?
+Fun fact Conjunc reme and but if then when as well as although while after in addition to mber because contrary to before besides even though also despite however nevertheless 5.
+Find the opposites of the words given below from Einstein's letter. (a) impossible (b) fail (c) peace (d) absence (e) enemy 6.
+Tez In the context of Gandhi's response to Einstein's letter, 'finds favour in your sight' means: (a) satisfied you (b) delighted you (c) appreciated by you (d) not accepted by you